opensensorhub/osh-js/vuepress/docs/src/guide/datasources/sos/video.md

 The underlaying stream is binary.

-The first 12 bytes is the timestamp in millis.
+The first 8 bytes is the timestamp in millis.

+The next 4 bytes define the frame length.

 The next bytes are corresponding to a full NAL unit.

 **|--- 8 bytes timestamp ---|--- 4 bytes frame length ---|--- NAL UNIT ---|**